imrealaf/aem-playground/README.md

-# Sample AEM project template
+# AEM Playground by whoisaf

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project developed for AEM-based applications.
+In it, you will find custom components that extend or exceed the standard Core Components.

 ## Modules